DavidHazzard/davidhazzard/README.md

 ### :wave: Hello there!

 -  I am a Software Engineer focused on process optimization and system performance :chart_with_upwards_trend:
--  I'm currently working at Silverchair Science & Communications on their AI Team :robot:
+-  I'm currently working at Silverchair Science & Communications on their AI Team :sparkles:
--  I'm looking to expand my knowledge of system design and break into the world of technical contracting.
+-  I'm looking to expand my knowledge of system design and break into the world of technical contracting :robot:

 <div id="badges">
   <a href="https://www.linkedin.com/in/david-hazzard-4053bb1b3">